 No USB-C charging; relies on the proprietary base

 The Breo Portable Mini Scalp Massager is arguably the most aesthetically pleasing option in the category, designed for those who want a relaxation tool that looks as good as it feels.
 Unlike the utilitarian plastic look of many competitors, this unit features a sleek, metallic pebble finish and comes with a genuine bamboo-trimmed charging base.
-It uses a sophisticated 3D kneading motion with 96 individual contact points made from food-grade silica gel, mimicking the pressure and rhythm of a professional masseuseโs fingers.
-It offers three distinct massage modesโfast, slow, and a variable rhythmโallowing you to customize the intensity to suit your mood, whether you need to invigorate your scalp in the morning or wind down before bed.
+It uses a sophisticated 3D kneading motion with 96 individual contact points made from food-grade silica gel, mimicking the pressure and rhythm of a professional masseuse’s fingers.
+It offers three distinct massage modes—fast, slow, and a variable rhythm—allowing you to customize the intensity to suit your mood, whether you need to invigorate your scalp in the morning or wind down before bed.

 Performance

-Functionality matches its premium looks, as the device is IPX7 waterproof, meaning it can be fully submerged in the bath or used in the shower to help work in conditioner or deep-cleaning treatments.
+The device is IPX7 waterproof, meaning it can be fully submerged in the bath or used in the shower to help work in conditioner or deep-cleaning treatments.
 The ergonomic shape fits naturally in the palm of your hand, and the silicone nodes are designed to avoid tangling, even on longer hair types.
 Beyond just the scalp, the motor is powerful enough to use on other tension spots like the neck, shoulders, or even legs, making it a versatile full-body relaxation tool.
 The bamboo base isn’t just for looks; it serves as a dedicated charging dock, ensuring the device is always topped up and ready for your next session without dealing with loose cables cluttering your vanity.

 The Drawbacks